hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 3. Install cid-cmd using the following command: `pip3 install -U git+https://github.com/aws-samples/aws-cudos-framework-deployment.git@prefixes`
 ![Images/cidazure-setup-dashboard-cidcmdinstall](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-cidcmdinstall.png?width=1000px)

 4. Run `aws s3 cp s3://SOURCEBUCKET/cid-azure-dashboard.yaml cid-azure-dashboard.yaml`.
 This will copy the QuickSight Dashboard template to CloudShell.
-Replace **SOURCEBUCKET**.
-This is the name of the bucket you uploaded the source files to way back at the start of the lab.
+Replace **SOURCEBUCKET** with the name of the bucket you uploaded the source files to way back at the start of the lab.
 In the screenshot below our bucket is called *awscidforazuresourcecode*
 ![Images/cidazure-setup-dashboard-s3tocloudshell](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-s3tocloudshell.png?width=1000px)

 5. We've created the next command for you.
 Let's retrieve it.
 Open **AWS Systems Manager** in a new tab.